 Full Citizens or cives enjoy all rights and are Sandum nationals

-Social Citizens or socii enjoy nearly all rights, though their suffrage in national elections is conditional, and are nationals of a member-state of the Social System
+Social Citizens or socii enjoy all rights, though their suffrage in national elections is conditional on charity taxes, and are nationals of a member-state of the Social System, but not of Sandus

-Peregrine Citizens or peregrini enjoy most rights, except suffrage in national elections, and are newly elected citizens and Sandum nationals
+Peregrine Citizens or peregrini enjoy all rights but one, that is, suffrage in national elections, and are newly elected citizens and Sandum nationals

 Under a newly planned decree, new categories of citizenship will be created, as well as a new category comparable to residency called “adjacency.”
 Peregrine citizenship will be made the citizenship exclusively for new citizens.